edwinytleung/NLP_Sentimental_Analysis/README.md

 # NLP Sentimental Analysis

-NLP using Games of Thrones, Reuters and IMDB
+NLP using Pride and Prejudice, Reuters and IMDB